Cloud-Pipelines/cloud-pipelines.github.io/index.md

 Cloud Pipelines project helps users build and run Machine Learning pipelines.

-The Cloud Pipelines ecosystem consists of multiple parts that all work together:
+The Cloud Pipelines ecosystem consists of multiple projects that all work together:

-* [Pipeline Studio](#pipeline-studio).
+* [Tangle](#tangle).
 A modern backend-based web app for building and running pipelines.
-* [Pipeline Editor](#pipeline-editor).
+* [Pipeline Editor](#pipeline-editor) (legacy).
 The original browser-only web app for building and running pipelines.
 * [SDK](https://github.com/Cloud-Pipelines/sdk).
 The Python SDK for creating and debugging pipeline components and pipelines.
 * [ComponentSpec/`component.yaml` schema](https://github.com/Cloud-Pipelines/component_spec_schema).
 The formal definition of the pipeline component format.

-## Pipeline Studio
+## Tangle

-Pipeline Studio is a web app that allows the users to build and run Machine Learning pipelines using drag and drop without having to set up development environment.
+Tangle is a web app that allows the users to build and run Machine Learning pipelines using drag and drop without having to set up development environment.

-Unlike the older [Pipeline Editor](#pipeline-editor) app that was a client-side browser-only backendless app, the Pipeline Studio app relies on a native Cloud Pipelines backend which allows the app to be more feature-rich.
+Unlike the older [Pipeline Editor](#pipeline-editor) app that was a client-side browser-only backendless app, the Tangle app relies on a native Cloud Pipelines backend which allows the app to be more feature-rich.

 [![image](https://github.com/user-attachments/assets/0ce7ccc0-dad7-4f6a-8677-f2adcd83f558)](https://cloud-pipelines.net/pipeline-studio-app)

 ### Demo

-Try the live demo of the [Cloud Pipelines Studio](https://cloud-pipelines.net/pipeline-studio-app) app.
+Try the live demo of the [Tangle](https://cloud-pipelines.net/pipeline-studio-app) app.
 No registration is required to experiment with building pipelines.
-To install your own app instance and execute your pipelines, follow the [backend installation instructions](https://github.com/Cloud-Pipelines/backend?tab=readme-ov-file#installation).
+To install your own app instance and execute your pipelines, follow the [backend installation instructions](https://github.com/Cloud-Pipelines/tangle?tab=readme-ov-file#installation).

 The app is under active development.
-Please check it out and report any bugs you find using [GitHub Issues](https://github.com/Cloud-Pipelines/cloud-pipelines-studio/issues).
+Please check it out and report any bugs you find using [GitHub Issues](https://github.com/Cloud-Pipelines/tangle/issues).

 ### App features